dbca-wa/wastd/docs/data_collection/data_collection_training.rst

 you will be shown a subsequent screen "Unsure about species", where you can take photos of both the uptrack (water towards land) and the downtrack (returning from land to water).

-* Landscape format is preferred!
+* Landscape format is preferred, but choose aspect at your own discretion.
+* Flip device into landscape **before** tapping "take photo" (else it forgets the first photo taken).
 * Place a length reference (measuring tape or marked stick) across the whole track, lining up the end with the edge of the track.
   This allows reviewers to easily gauge the track width from the photo.